-As you can imagine, spending the first 10-20 minutes of each day finding a place to sit wasn’t terribly efficient.
-(Hey, hindsight is 20/20.)
-And people weren’t keen on giving up their spacious offices to sit at an anonymous desk.
+As you can imagine, spending the first 10-20 minutes of each day finding a place to sit wasn’t terribly efficient, and people weren’t keen on giving up their spacious offices to sit at an anonymous desk.

-Also known as desk hoteling, this approach lets an employee reserve a specific desk for a set amount of time, on an as-needed basis.
-It works because of today’s improved technology, from the prevalence of laptops and mobile devices in the workplace to the availability of software that makes it easy to reserve desks.
+Also known as desk hoteling, this approach lets an employee reserve a specific desk for a set amount of time on an as-needed basis.
+It works because of today’s improved technology, from the prevalence of laptops and mobile devices in the workplace to the availability of desk booking software that makes it easy to reserve desks.

-Given that real estate costs are the second biggest overhead expense for companies, it’s a no-brainer that businesses are constantly looking to maximize every square foot of office space.
+Given that real estate costs are the second-biggest overhead expense for companies, businesses are constantly looking to maximize every square foot of office space.

-So if almost half of a company’s available desks are going unused, as evidenced by a recent report, that obviously runs counter to the goal of maximizing the use of space.
-To get a sense of just how much investment is being wasted, consider that in New York and London, the average annual cost of providing a desk is $18,000.
+If almost half of a company’s available desks are going unused, as evidenced by a recent report, runs counter to the goal of maximizing space use.
+To get a sense of just how much this waste actually costs, consider that in New York and London, the average annual price of providing a desk is $18,000.

-Now, we’re not saying that every company should immediately plan to move half of its desks to an unassigned arrangement.
-The ideal proportion of assigned to unassigned desks depends on the type of company.
+This doesn't mean that the average company should immediately plan to move half of its desks to an unassigned arrangement.
+The ideal proportion of assigned to unassigned desks depends on the type of organization, employee roles and business needs.
 For some, having only 20% of desks unassigned is the right number; for others, it could be as high as 80%.

 That change, along with other workspace design improvements, allowed the company to cut its office footprint from 240,000 to 140,000 square feet, while keeping the same staff of 1,100 people and having enough space to add 200 more.

 If someone needs to focus on a heads-down project, they can reserve a desk in a quiet location.
-Or, if an interdepartmental team needs to crank through a group project, team members can sit next to each other for the duration of the project.
+Or, if an interdepartmental team needs to crank through a group project, team members can sit next to each other for the duration.
 Maybe it’s even as simple as choosing between a standing and regular desk for a particular day or afternoon.